alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/a-tale-of-wpf-flowdocument-html-and-more.md

 </Controls:HtmlComposableFlowDocument>
 {{< / highlight >}}

-As you can see Iâ€™m using my control exactly like a FlowDocumentScrollViewer, but Iâ€™ve added the HtmlText using HtmlDocument property.
+As you can see I'm using my control exactly like a FlowDocumentScrollViewer, but I've added the HtmlText using HtmlDocument property.
 To make html text wraps the image I need to do some work with the flowdocument

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 private List<Inline> _addedElements = new List<Inline>();